Market Cap: 24h Vol: BTC: BTC Dom:

 Lack of Transparency

 Most cloud mining companies provide no way to verify that mining equipment actually exists or that it is being used as claimed.
-Customers must trust the company’s word entirely, with no independent verification possible.
+Customers have to trust the company’s word entirely, with no independent verification possible.

 Unfavorable Contract Terms

-Cloud mining contracts typically include clauses that allow the company to terminate services if mining becomes unprofitable—which often happens when cryptocurrency prices fall or mining difficulty increases.
-This means customers bear the downside risk while companies protect themselves.
+Cloud mining contracts typically include clauses that allow the company to terminate service if mining becomes unprofitable, which often happens when cryptocurrency prices fall or mining difficulty rises.
+The customer bears the downside while the company protects itself.

 Types of Cloud Mining